dmcconi1/Animal-Trading-Cards-Project/README.md

 After downloading and compiling the files in a local folder:

 ```
-launch the card.html file and click the links and animal photos
+launch the card.html file in your web browser, Chrome preferably,
-to be taken to corresponding webpages
+and click the links and animal photos to be taken to corresponding
+webpages.